piersyork/owidR/README.md

 rights <- owid(id, ds)
 ## Human Rights Scores – Schnakenberg and Fariss (2014), Fariss (2019)
-## Warning in owid(id, ds): Year column is likely to be a date but could not
-## transform due to ambiguous start date.

 rights
 ## # A tibble: 11,717 x 3